fbpx

 Alphabet Painting Activity

-Teach Letter Recognition with Alphabet Painting
+Teach Letter and Color Recognition with this Alphabet Painting Activity

 Teach color and letter recognition with this alphabet painting activity.
 It encourages fine motor skills development too.